-Tools for the Clinical Educator/Supervisor to manage difficult situations
+Tools for the Student Supervisors to manage difficult situations

 Many organisations and learning institutions have their own frameworks in place to assist clinical educators in taking action to identify and manage students in difficulty.
 The following strategies and considerations are suggested by The Queensland Occupational Therapy Fieldwork Collaborative (2007) when addressing concerns that are impacting on a student’s ability to perform on placement:

 Identify the problem

 - Raise the concerns you have early and provide the student with specific examples of the behaviour you have observed.
 This includes providing timely feedback throughout the placement.